1. Always Measuring Digital Campaigns

 5. Knowing that Specialisation is for Insects

-Of course, your digital marketing agency will specialise in digital marketing.
-But it’s your agency having an understanding of all aspects of the digital and the marketing world that will help you shine as their client.
+Of course, your digital marketing agency should specialise in digital marketing, that should be a given.
+But it’s your agency having an understanding of all the interconnected aspects of the digital and the marketing world that will help you shine as their client.

-At Clever Marketing, Surrey, we do graphic design.
-That ends up in print.
-It can be everything from business cards, to flyers and brochures, pitch books and full-on publications, There are trade and exhibition stands, you name it, we print it.
+At Clever Marketing in north-east Hampshire, we do graphic design.
+That often ends up in print.
+It can be everything from business cards, to flyers and brochures, pitch books and full-on publications such as technical manuals, year end reports.
+There are trade and exhibition stands, you name it, we print it.

-These designs can very easily cross over to your digital assets too, we’ll rebrand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO, Pay Per Click and social media too.
+These designs can very easily cross over to your digital assets too, we’ll re-brand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO (That’s Search Engine Optimisation), Pay Per Click and social media too.

 We are a full spectrum design and digital agency and we know how virtually everything interacts.
-So that’s the bonus you get from a Digital Marketing Agency that also understands print too.
+So that’s the bonus you get from a Digital Marketing Agency that also understands print, web design and web development too.

 Those are the Good Habits of Digital Marketers